tjvantoll/articles/fast/article.md

 > **NOTE**: If you’re having trouble enabling webpack in your own apps, feel free to reach out for help on the [NativeScript community forum](https://discourse.nativescript.org/).

-To give you a sense of how big of a difference webpack makes, let’s look at some before and after shots of applying webpack builds to the [NativeScript Groceries sample](https://github.com/nativescript/sample-Groceries).
-Here’s what Groceries looks like if you start it _without_ webpack.
+To give you a sense of how big of a difference webpack makes, let’s look at some before and after videos of applying webpack builds to the [NativeScript Groceries sample](https://github.com/nativescript/sample-Groceries).
+Here’s what Groceries looks like if you start it _without_ using webpack.

 <div style="display: flex; max-width: 100%; height: 300px;">
   <img src="ios-0.gif">